 Input-independent branches are those branches that are not input-dependent (i.e., input-independent branches have less than 5% absolute difference in branch prediction accuracy between the train and reference input sets).
 Table 2 shows the number of input-dependent branches and the total number of branches for each benchmark.
+The number of input-independent branches is obtained simply by subtracting the number of input-dependent branches from the total number of branches.
 We use coverage and accuracy metrics for input-independent branches in addition to metrics for input-dependent branches because identifying input-independent branches could also be important, depending on the optimization performed by the compiler.
 For example, if the compiler accurately predicts that a branch is input-independent, then it can safely decide to predicate it if other constraints for predicating the branch are satisfied.